-Hutchison Now highlights recent graduates who are at an early stage of their career, embodying how a Hutchison education can lead anywhere you can imagine.
+Hutchison Now highlights recent graduates early in their careers who embody how a Hutchison education can lead anywhere you can imagine.
 We spoke with Kate Christenbury ’07, supervisor of a multi-state telecommunications team for ConocoPhillips.

 Hutchison world language students participated in the 2022 Virtual Language Fair, sponsored by the University of Memphis Department of World Languages and Literatures.
 Demonstrating their knowledge of Spanish and Chinese, Hutchison had a total of 38 students win awards at the fair, the most out of all independent schools that competed.